wbvguo/bsbit/docs/guides/alignment.md

 # Align reads

 `bsbit align` maps bisulfite sequencing reads to a reference genome and writes an input-order BAM.
-Read 1 alone selects single-end alignment; synchronized read 1 and read 2 select paired-end alignment.
-Either layout supports directional and non-directional libraries through the same command.
+It supports directional and non-directional libraries with either single-end or paired-end data.

 ## Inputs

 Alignment requires a [reference index](indexing.md) and one or two FASTQ files.
 FASTQ may be plain, gzip-compressed, or BGZF-compressed.
+For paired-end data, the two files must contain matching read names in the same order and have the same number of records.
 See [Input data](../reference/input-data.md) for the complete input requirements.

 ## Run alignment